githubEdit

 A state is a block with a name and an optional auto flag.

-See the CK Wiki State Documentation for more in-depth information
+See the CK Wiki State Documentationarrow-up-right for more in-depth information

 auto state DefaultState {